Skip to content

 Collect the project context before you begin.

-This should include anything the coding agent will need in order to produce a working agent, such as:
+Include anything the coding tool will need to produce a working agent:

 • API endpoint URLs